-What is the Difference between Bitcoin and Traditional Currencies
+What is the Difference between Bitcoin and Traditional Currencies?

 What is Bitcoin?

 It is a type of peer-to-peer electronic cash that is referred to as cryptocurrency.
 Bitcoin was initially introduced by an anonymous developer, Satoshi Nakamoto in 2008.
 The key purpose of inventing Bitcoin was to create an online exchange payment system entirely independent of central authorities, like governments and other financial institutions.

 What is Traditional Currency?

 Money that is issued by the government and financial authorities is referred to as the traditional currency.
-This includes banknotes and coins that are either used to purchase goods and services, or utilized as a medium of exchange.
+This includes banknotes and coins used to purchase goods and services or utilized as a medium of exchange.
 Examples of traditional currency include two monetary systems, including commodity money and fiat money.

 Difference between Bitcoin and Traditional Currencies